 Started life as a Saison

-The intent of It Takes Brut to Tango is to create the positive vibe of drinking a dry rosé wine.
+The intent of Tango is to create the positive vibe of drinking a dry rosé wine.
 The idea came from Tom Baker, friend of Tria, and co-founder/brewmaster at Earth - Bread + Brewery (Mt.
 Airy) and Brewery Techne/Bar Hygge (Fairmount).
 Tria partner and wine director, Michael McCaulley, is an devoted champion of pink wine, so this was just fine with us.